Mrpotatosse/abricot/README.md

 it's an automatic process and it's required by the program to ensure that not packet will be lost.

 For now the content of every packet is not parsed ( I'll add it later )

+DO NOT USE OPENAI_MODULE YET! it's still on test.
+It is not ready yet.